JustinWingChungHui/okKindred/README.rst

 How To Deploy Your Own Instance
 -------------------------------
-Here are instructions to get this project running on `PythonAnywhere <https://www.PythonAnywhere.com/>`_
+Here are instructions to get this project running on `PythonAnywhere <https://www.pythonanywhere.com/?affiliate_id=00022aed>`_ (this link has my referal ID)

 1. Sign up to `Google Maps Geocoding API <https://developers.google.com/maps/documentation/geocoding/start>`_  service and `Bing Maps API <https://www.microsoft.com/maps/>`_ service and make a note of their API keys.